mitre/quaerite/quaerite-examples/README_ES.md

 Navigate in a browser to: `http://localhost:8082`

 And enter the full path for the `.mv.db` file (without the file suffix): `jdbc:h2:C:/data/my_db/h2_database`

+**NOTE:** The Genetic Algorithm exports all experiments (including all parameters) to the `-o output` directory.
+If there is any need/interest for any of the code to output more diagnostics and/or logging, please open a ticket.